tomasherceg/dotvvm-docs/Pages/control-development-markup-only-controls.md

 However the markup control requires the `Street`, `Countries` and the `CountryId` properties because it uses them in data-bindings.
 That's why you have to create the `IAddress` interface which contains these properties.

-Then, on all places you use you markup control, the [binding context](/docs/tutorials/basics-binding-context/{branch}) must implement the `IAddress` interface.
+Then, on all places you use your markup control, the [binding context](/docs/tutorials/basics-binding-context/{branch}) must implement the `IAddress` interface.